 Student and faculty scholarly achievements and works of creative artistry

 The New York Times Magazine’s 1619 Project examines the legacy and lasting effects of slavery on American life through a compilation of writing and imagery.
 This past week, the project published a poem by Colorado State University English Professor Camille T. Dungy.
-She is one […]Click to read more
+She is one of 16 writers asked to dissect consequential moments in African American history through poems and […]Click to read more

 Undergraduate Grants and Awards